Welcome to the Global Conservatoire

 Students in the Global Conservatoire gain new perspectives on a range of music studies, while never having to leave their home institution.
 Drawing from the expertise of faculty from each of the program partners, the program’s online curriculum provides access to subjects unique to each partner school.
 And, although asynchronous to allow maximum flexibility in student and faculty schedules, each course includes synchronous, online sessions to build and deepen the relationship between instructors and students.

-The first year or pilot phase of the program offers eight courses in 2021–22 with the Global Conservatoire’s course catalog expanding each year during the partnership’s first five years.
-The resulting courses will provide students with a diverse choice, with offerings equally apportioned among the four partner schools.
+The first year or pilot phase of the program offered eight courses in 2021–22 and continues with the Global Conservatoire’s course catalog expanding each year during the partnership’s first five years.
+The resulting courses will provide students with a diverse choice, with offerings equally apportioned among the five partner schools.

 A virtual, transnational academic hub or ‘global college town.’